Skip to content

 You can (and should) use your SSH key to authenticate as a user on a remote system.
 There are 2 ways of adding keys for this type of authentication.

-Whatever method you use to add your public key to a remote machine, make sure you edit ~/.ssh/config (create the file if it does not exist).
+You can create/modify a ~/.ssh/config file to set which user and key to use for various remote hosts.
 The ssh command can use this file to configure connections with SSH keys so you don't have to specify $ ssh -i /path/to/key each time you connect to a remote you've already copied a key to.

 ~/.ssh/config